SMJI18/AcoustiGuard-anomaly-detection/README.md

   on healthy machine sound it hasn't seen before
 - **Anomaly detection rate: 46/60 (76.7%)** across three distinct fault types
 - **Overall accuracy: 83.3%**
-- **Model size: 3.4 KB** as ONNX — trivially deployable on microcontroller-class edge hardware
+- **Model size: 3.4 KB** as ONNX- trivially deployable on microcontroller-class edge hardware

 See `anomaly_score_distribution.png` for the separation between normal and